apache/incubator-datalab/README.md

 The following Azure resources will be created:
 -   Edge virtual machine
--   Static public IP address dor Edge virtual machine
+-   Static public IP address for Edge virtual machine
 -   Network interface for Edge node
 -   Security Group for user's Edge instance
 -   Security Group for all further user's Notebook instances